Banner image

 • Teacher Training and mentoring throughout the year, especially targeting all new teachers and less experienced teachers.

-• Provide formal “Parents Education” workshops using the “Parents Education Manual” developed by KWO
+• Provide formal “Parents Education” workshops using the “Parents Education Manual” which has been developed by KWO.

 • Home visits to parents and children needing more support